luckasRanarison/three-style/README.md

 But not all cases can be solved using pure commutators, some cases require using setup moves.
 A **setup move** is a sequence of moves that turn the case into a case that can be solved using pure commutators.
 Commutators that use setup moves are of the form `S A B A' B' S'` and are more commonly written as `[S: [A, B]]`

 > [!NOTE]
-> Edges has a special case called **4 movers** which don't use the normal 3 moves insertion.
+> Edges have a special case called **4 movers** which don't use the normal 3 moves insertion.
 Example: `[M', U2]`

-The program basically does an interative DFS and applies these rules to find commutators.
+The program basically does an iterative DFS and applies these rules to find commutators.
 Because these rules allow efficient prunning, search is decently fast.

 ## References